GenesysCloudBlueprints/angular-app-with-genesys-cloud-sdk/blueprint/index.md

     If we don't add this property, some files in the Platform SDK package will cause the Angular build to fail.

-### Import the platform-client-sdk to your Project
+### Import the platform-client-sdk to your project

 After following the step-by-step instructions, you should now be able to import and use the Platform Client in your code.